ccoutant/dwarf-locations/005-locations-on-stack.md

 > description of an object or a piece of an object.

-### Section 2.5.2.3 Implicit Locations
+### Section 2.5.3.3 Implicit Locations

-Move the contents of Section 2.6.1.1.4 here, replacing the term "location description" with "location" throughout.
+Move the contents of Section 2.6.1.1.4 here, replacing the term "location description" with "location" throughout, except for the last non-normative paragraph, which should remain as is:

+> DWARF locations descriptions are intended ...

+[Page 41] Under `DW_OP_stack_value`, remove the sentence:

+> The `DW_OP_stack_value` operation terminates the expression.

-### Section 2.5.2.4 Undefined Locations
+### Section 2.5.3.4 Undefined Locations

 Insert the following (adapted from Section 2.6.1.1.1):